ericinthehaus/ericinthehaus/README.md

 ### Hi there 👋

-I'm currently working as a an HR Data Analyst Trainee for the European Central Bank in Frankfurt, Germany.
+I'm currently working as a Trainee in Data Science and Analytics for the HR department of the European Central Bank in Frankfurt, Germany.

 ### Recent projects